Tooth Extractions in Folsom, California

 Tooth extraction is always a last resort.
 There are many different procedures designed to save a tooth, even when it has experienced severe decay or damage.
 But if it appears that the tooth cannot be saved, tooth extraction ensures that the tooth is removed in a way that won’t lead to pain, infection, or any problems with how you chew or bite.

 When Do I Need a Tooth Extracted?

 The only way to know if you need a tooth extraction is to have you come in for an office.
-Dr. Chen or Dr. Skelton will take a look at all of your teeth, gums, and roots, and determine if a tooth extraction makes sense for you.
+Dr. Skelton, Dr. Chen or Dr. Bernadett will take a look at all of your teeth, gums, and roots, and determine if a tooth extraction makes sense for you.
 Usually, the only reason to have a tooth extraction is because the tooth:

 - Is Severely Decayed – If your teeth have experienced advanced periodontal disease, it may be a good idea to remove the tooth.

 - Is Broken/Damaged – If your tooth has experienced some type of damage due to injury, the tooth may need to be removed.